Nitrolabs/meteor-cdn-demo/README.md

 # Meteor-cdn-demo

-Simple demo project used to test [maxkferg:cdn](https://github.com/NitroLabs/meteor-cdn).
+Simple demo project used to test [nitrolabs:cdn](https://github.com/NitroLabs/meteor-cdn).
+This demo is serving live at [http://cdn.nitrolabs.com/](http://cdn.nitrolabs.com/).

 # Running
 The project can be run on a development machine.
 The project should be tested with and without the CDN enabled